BrandonDeoram/MovieDataBase/README.md

 # Movie Database

-Pulls data from IMBD and then displays it offering basic CRUD (Create, Read, Update, Delete)operations
+Pulls data from IMBD and then displays it offering basic CRUD (Create, Read, Update, Delete) operations Able to
 ## Technologies
 - HTML/CSS
 - Javascript